How to Keep Your Dog in the Yard

 For dogs who have mastered the art of leaping and climbing over the fence that is intended to keep them from doing so, there are a couple ways to solve this issue.

-- The Oscillot: This is a rotating paddle that installs on the top of your existing fence.
+- The Oscillot: This is a rotating paddle (also known as coyote rollers) that installs on the top of your existing dog fence.
 When your dog tries to climb over the fence, the paddle rotates toward him, causing him to fall back into the yard.
 It creates the illusion that he can still climb out, but once he reaches it, there is no way to successfully get over the fence.
 This is also helpful for keeping coyotes or neighboring cats out of your yard.

 - Overhead Netting: The overhead netting installs on the top of your existing fence, resting at a 45° inward angle.
 This prevents dogs from being able to jump or climb over the top of the fence.
 Once your dog realizes that the netting prohibits their ability to jump or climb over, he will refrain from attempting to escape.